ICT Capital-Skill Complementarity and Wage Inequality: Evidence from OECD Countries

 \subsubsection{Wedge}

-Moreover, we allow the degree of competitiveness to vary across countries over time.
-The wedge can be decomposed as follows:
+Moreover, we allow the degree of competitiveness to vary across countries and sectors over time.
+The wedge can be decomposed as

-where $\varpi$ is a time-invariant country-specific effect, $\varphi$ is a time-varying effect of wage-setting institutions, and $v^{\omega}$ is an idiosyncratic shock to the wedge.
+where $\varpi$ is a time-invariant effect specific to each country and sector, $\varphi$ is a time-varying effect of wage-setting institutions, and $v^{\omega}$ is an idiosyncratic shock to the wedge.
 Any time-invariant country-specific factors can be eliminated by taking logs and differences over time, even though there are substantial and persistent differences in non-competitive and institutional factors across countries.
 Conceivably, however, the wedge may decrease as wage-setting institutions become less centralized.
-If the decrease in the wedge due to wage-setting institutions differs for skilled and unskilled labor, trends in the skill premium can be influenced by wage-setting institutions.
-We allow for this possibility in a robustness check by incorporating the collective bargaining coverage, information about which can be obtained from OECD.Stat throughout the sample period, as a time-varying factor in the wedge.
+If the decrease in the wedge due to wage-setting institutions differs for skilled and unskilled labor, changes in the skill premium can be influenced by wage-setting institutions.
+We allow for this possibility in a robustness check by incorporating the collective bargaining coverage (i.e., the percentage of employees with the right to bargain) as a time-varying factor in the wedge.
+Information about the collective bargaining coverage can be obtained from OECD.Stat throughout the sample period.